Terms and Conditions of Skycop Services

 – for the purposes of this Agreement Skycop will be acting as a data processor, rather than as a data controller (as they are understood under the Privacy and Data Protection Requirements), in respect of all such data processing activities which Skycop may carry out under this Agreement.

-5. Any dispute, controversy or claim, arising out of or relating to the T&C, its breach, termination or validity shall be finally settled in the respective court of the Republic of Lithuania subject to the rules of jurisdiction.
+5. Any dispute, controversy or claim, arising out of or relating to the T&C, its breach, termination or validity shall be finally settled in the respective court of the Republic of Lithuania subject to the rules of jurisdiction unless mandatory provisions of law specify otherwise.

 6. If any provision of T&C is held to be illegal, invalid or unenforceable by a court or arbitral tribunal, the other provisions of T&C will remain in full force and effect.
 Any provision of T&C held to be illegal, invalid or unenforceable only in part, or to a certain degree, will remain in full force and effect to the extent that it is not held illegal, invalid or unenforceable.
 Skycop will amend T&C by replacing such illegal, invalid or unenforceable provisions with legal, valid and enforceable provisions that would produce the result as close as possible to the intentions of Skycop and the Client.
 Skycop will put all their best efforts into ensuring the implementation of all the provisions hereof.